awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-uniq-ids ★12](https://github.com/termosa/vue-uniq-ids) - Vue.js 2.x plugin that helps to use id-related attributes with no side-effect
  - [vue-multivue ★5](https://github.com/drewjbartlett/vue-multivue) - Use multiple vue apps of the same class on the same page.
  - [vue-affix ★68](https://github.com/eddiemf/vue-affix) - A Vue.js 2.x plugin that affixes an element in the window while you scroll, similar to Bootstrap Affix but much simpler and smarter
- - [X-Browser-Update-Vue ★4](https://github.com/OXOYO/X-Browser-Update-Vue) - A Vue.js browser-update plugin.
+ - [X-Browser-Update-Vue ★5](https://github.com/OXOYO/X-Browser-Update-Vue) - A Vue.js browser-update plugin.
- - [vue-query-builder ★140](https://github.com/dabernathy89/vue-query-builder) - A UI component for building complex queries with nested conditionals.
+ - [vue-query-builder ★156](https://github.com/dabernathy89/vue-query-builder) - A UI component for building complex queries with nested conditionals.
- - [vue-info-card ★22](https://github.com/karakanb/vue-info-card) - A simple and beautiful card component with an elegant spark line and CSS3 flip animation.
+ - [vue-info-card ★26](https://github.com/karakanb/vue-info-card) - A simple and beautiful card component with an elegant spark line and CSS3 flip animation.
  - [v-offline ★40](https://github.com/vinayakkulkarni/v-offline) - Simple, tiny and easy to use detection of offline & online events for your Vue app (less than 390b minified)
- - [vue-word-cloud ★14](https://github.com/SeregPie/VueWordCloud) - A word cloud generator.
+ - [vue-word-cloud ★25](https://github.com/SeregPie/VueWordCloud) - A word cloud generator.
- - [vue-flat-surface-shader](https://github.com/grzhan/vue-flat-surface-shader) - A Vue component for [flat surface shader ★2095 ⏳1Y](https://github.com/wagerfield/flat-surface-shader)
+ - [vue-flat-surface-shader](https://github.com/grzhan/vue-flat-surface-shader) - A Vue component for [flat surface shader ★2109 ⏳1Y](https://github.com/wagerfield/flat-surface-shader)
  - [vue-easteregg ★0](https://github.com/ddgll/vue-easteregg) - Easey add an easteregg to your vue app (default with konami code)
  - [vue-barcode-scanner ★14](https://github.com/noomerzx/vue-barcode-scanner)
  - [vue-heatmapjs ★2](https://github.com/BrockReece/vue-heatmapjs) - A Vue directive for tracking and visualising mouse activity
  - [vue-maze ★3](https://github.com/meganetaaan/vue-maze) - An itty-bitty maze game made as Vue.js component
  - [vue-drag-verify ★1](https://github.com/AshleyLv/vue-drag-verify) - This is a vue component, which is sliding to unlock for login or sign up.
+ - [vue-balloon ★12](https://github.com/kevinwarne/vue-balloon) - Vue components for creating fixed, zoomable containers in the corner of a page.
+Similar to the mail composition wrapper used in gmail.
+ - [vue-sticker ★40](https://github.com/KamilOcean/vue-sticker) - Sticker effect to any directions

 ### Tabs